Liver Problems In Dogs: Liver Disease, Liver Cleanse for Dogs, and Diet

 Values higher than two times the normal ALT range suggest high probability of liver disease and further medical attention is likely needed.

 Keep your dog’s liver in top notch shape

-A liver cleanse is one of the most important elements for creating a healthy and long life for your dog.
+A liver cleanse for dogs is one of the most important elements for creating a healthy and long life for your pup.
 To be sure your dog’s liver is functioning optimally, I recommend the following liver cleansing protocol.

 If you are not ready to feed raw, the first step is to feed the highest quality, non-medicated, unprocessed, raw or cooked food.
 Feeding most processed food or raw food made of medicated chicken, turkey and poor-quality, rendered meats can cause serious problems, nutritional deficiencies and can also overburden the liver.